Get

 Conclusion

 An older dog that is not eating or has gone off their food can be a huge worry for owners.
-It is very important to consult your vet if your senior dog’s appetite has decreased, especially if this has been an abrupt change.
+It is very important to consult a vet if your senior dog’s appetite has decreased, especially if this has been an abrupt change.

 Your vet will be able to determine the underlying cause and discuss treatment and management strategies.